awiencek/2023-hw-mini/assignment/exercise01.md

 Before running the exercise01.py program, about how long do you think the program above will take to run?
 Did you have the right answer -- what does the program print out?

+#### Answer 1
+before running:
+10 loops, 1second
+we predict it will take 10 seconds to run

+actual output (sleep_time): 10.012 seconds

 ### Question 02

 What do the "int" and "float" notation mean?